lithnet/access-manager-docs/configuration/deploying-features/setting-up-lithnet-laps/setting-up-lithnet-laps-for-azure-ad.md

 ## Step 4: Validate agent installation

-From the `Directories/Access Manger Directory/Devices` page, ensure that the Azure AD devices where the Access Manager agent has been installed have appeared in the device list.
+From the `Directory configuration/Access Manger Directory/Devices` page, ensure that the Azure AD devices where the Access Manager agent has been installed have appeared in the device list.

 ## Step 5: Assign access

 Once the agent is deployed, and the policy configured, you can now configure access to individual users and groups using the AMS configuration tool.

-From the `Authorization` page, select `Add...` to create a new target.
+From the `Authorization rules/Computers` page, select `Add...` to create a new rule.
 Select either the tenant, group or computer you want to grant access to

 Select `Edit Permissions...` to open the ACL editor.
 Assign the appropriate users and groups permission to read the local admin password.